-- RNE Guidelines for C-OSS concerning PaP and RC Management - RNE Process Calendar - RNE PCS Process Guidelines - RNE Guidelines for the Coordination / Publication of Planned Temporary Capacity Restrictions - RNE Framework for setting up a Freight Corridor Traffic Management System - RNE Guidelines for Punctuality Monitoring
+- RNE Guidelines for C-OSS concerning PaP and RCManagement - RNE Process Calendar - RNE PCS Process Guidelines - RNE Guidelines for the Coordination / Publication of Planned Temporary Capacity Restrictions - RNE Framework for setting up a Freight Corridor Traffic Management System - RNE Guidelines for Punctuality Monitoring

-4.2.2.
-Requirements resulting from Regulation (EU) No 913/2010
+4.2.2 Requirements resulting from RFC Regulation

 According to Art.
-13 of Regulation, the Management Board shall designate or set-up the C-OSS as a joint body to enable the applicants, in a single place and in a single operation, to request and to receive answers, regarding infrastructure capacity for freight trains crossing at least one border along the corridor.
+13 of RFC Regulation, the Management Board shall designate or set-up the C-OSS as a joint body to enable the applicants, in a single place and in a single operation, to request and to receive answers, regarding infrastructure capacity for freight trains crossing at least one border along the corridor.
 In that respect the role of the C-OSS can be summarized as follows:

-- to act as a single contact point for the applicants - to provide information concerning infrastructure capacity on Amber RFC and other information contained in the CID - to receive requests and take decisions regarding allocation of PaPs and RC - to forward the requests that cannot be met to competent IMs - to keep a register of requests.
+- to act as a single contact point for the applicants - to provide information concerning infrastructure capacity on RFC Amber and other information contained in the CID - to receive requests and take decisions regarding allocation of PaPs and RC - to forward the requests that cannot be met to competent IMs - to keep a register of requests.

-4.2.3.
-Tasks and organisation
+4.2.3 Tasks and organisation

-The tasks of the C-OSS of Amber RFC are to:
+The tasks of the C-OSS of RFC Amber are to:

-- act as a single point of contact for the applicants and coordinator of information - provide basic information concerning the allocation of the infrastructure capacity on Amber RFC - display available capacity of Amber RFC using IT tools - handle requests for PaPs and RC for freight trains crossing at least one border on the corridor and for those IMs whom the capacity request was offered in PCS and decide on capacity allocation in accordance with the FCA.
-If the use of national system is obligatory, the IMs/AB must be informed about the new path requests with providing all the necessary information required in the national system. - if requested by applicants provide assistance if possible with regard to available capacity in the running timetable, other than RC, for freight trains crossing at least one border on the corridor, contact the involved IMs/AB and facilitate the coordination of the allocation process done by the involved IMs/AB - forward any request for PaP or RC that cannot be met to the competent IMs/AB, inform the applicant and process the decision of the competent IMs/AB, once communicated - inform the involved IMs/AB about the allocation process - keep a register of requests and make it freely available to all interested parties - supply the following information contained in the CID and published on Amber RFC website: - network statements of national networks regarding Amber RFC, as included in Book 2 - list, characteristics, conditions and method of access to the terminals along Amber RFC, as included in Book 3 - functioning of the C-OSS, capacity allocation, authorised applicants and traffic management, including in the events of disturbance, as described in Book 4 - Implementation Plan of Amber RFC, as included in Book 5
+- act as a single point of contact for the applicants and coordinator of information - provide basic information concerning the allocation of the infrastructure capacity on RFC ...Amber - display available capacity of RFC Amber using IT tools - handle requests for PaPs and RC for freight trains crossing at least one border on the corridor and for those IMs whom the capacity request was offered in PCS and decide on capacity allocation in accordance with the FCA.
+If the use of national system is obligatory, the IMs/AB must be informed about the new path requests with providing all the necessary information required in the national system. - if requested by applicants provide assistance if possible with regard to available capacity in the running timetable, other than RC, for freight trains crossing at least one border on the corridor, contact the involved IMs/AB and facilitate the coordination of the allocation process done by the involved IMs/AB - forward any request for PaP or RC that cannot be met to the competent IMs/AB, inform the applicant and process the decision of the competent IMs/AB, once communicated - inform the involved IMs/AB about the allocation process - keep a register of requests and make it freely available to all interested parties - supply the following information contained in the CID and published on RFC Amber website: - network statements of national networks regarding RFC Amber, as included in Section 2 - list, characteristics, conditions and method of access to the terminals along RFC Amber, as included in Section 3 - functioning of the C-OSS, capacity allocation, authorised applicants and traffic management, including in the events of disturbance, as described in Section 4 - Implementation Plan of RFC Amber, Annex of the CID Book.

-A representative model of the C-OSS was adopted for Amber RFC where one IM is designated to act on behalf of all Amber RFC in the corridor with support of a coordinating IT tool.
-The C-OSS reports to the MB of Amber RFC and carries out its activities in a transparent, impartial and non-discriminatory manner, respecting the confidentiality of information.
+A representative model of the C-OSS was adopted for RFC Amber where one IM is designated to act on behalf of all RFC Amber in the corridor with support of a coordinating IT tool.
+The C-OSS reports to the MB of RFC Amber and carries out its activities in a transparent, impartial and non-discriminatory manner, respecting the confidentiality of information.

-More details are provided in CID Book 4 - Procedures for Capacity and Traffic Management, chapter 2 Corridor OSS.
+More details are provided in Section 4 of the CID Book - Procedures for Capacity and Traffic Management (part C-OSS).